virgili0/Virgilio/Topics/python-fundamentals.md

 This means that to learn another language, the biggest obstacle will be to learn the syntax, but the concepts will remain more or less the same!

-In the next guide we will see how to use the Jupyter Notebooks, a Python application designed specifically for Data Science and experimental programming, stay tuned!
+In the next guide we will see how to use the Jupyter Notebooks, a Python application designed specifically for Data Science and experimental programming!

 ----
 Written by [_clone95_](https://github.com/clone95)